10 reasons why you should travel to Luxor instead of Cairo

 1. The city of pyramids and tombs

 One of the city's most famous tourist attractions is the statue of the sacred scarab beetle near the temple of Amun.
-Since ancient times, the Egyptians considered the scarab sacred, according to their faith, it represented the solar energy and the afterlife.
-Tourists can try their luck, in Egypt, they believe that if you walk around the statue seven times, your wish will come true.
+Since ancient times, the Egyptians considered the scarab sacred, according to their faith, it represented solar energy and the afterlife.
+Tourists can try their luck: in Egypt, they believe that your wish will come true if you walk around the statue seven times.

 Once in Luxor, don't forget to visit the Tomb of Ramesses III.
 It was built in honor of the god Amon.
 The uniqueness of this place lies in its unusual shape, which depicts a regular rectangle.

 Another ancient monument of Egypt's cultural heritage is the ruins of the Temple of Osiris in Abydos.
 This place has also become popular with travelers from all over the world.
 The story goes that several centuries ago, during the reign of Pharaoh Seti I, the construction of a Magnificent temple was started on this site, and it was completed already under the next ruler − Ramesses II.
 Today, this historic site continues to delve into the depths of history, conducting excavations.

 Among the temples of Luxor, Hatshepsut deserves great attention.
 It was named after the queen who ruled at the time of its construction.
 Archaeologists presumably call the date of construction of the temple 1482 BC.
 Nine years later, Hatshepsut was finally finished.
 When it was decorated with green plants that spread throughout the territory and deep pools filled with cool water.
 After Thutmose III came to power, he partially destroyed the temple, leaving only the walls intact.
 Today, the ruins of the once beautiful structure have been partially restored.

 2. Life on the East Coast